OrchardCMS/OrchardCore/src/docs/reference/core/Apis.GraphQL.Abstractions/README.md

 #### Example Query Filters

-Below are resulting query filters applied to an autoroutePart:
+Below are the resulting query filters applied to an autoroutePart:

 ```json
 {